sambrow/ctf-hosting-notes/README.md

 Internally, it will create an instance of your challenge and verify that it is actually listening on the port (8000) that you specified.

-If there is any issue, you'll see an explanatory error,
+If there is any issue, you'll see an explanatory error.

 After it finishes, you'll see something like this: